codex-academy/SortAndSearch/pages/nodes_and_pointers.md

 **more silence**

-Why not use Javascript objects, to point to other Javascript objects.
+Why not use JavaScript objects, to point to other Javascript objects.

 How would that work?

 ## Nodes and pointers applied

 How about creating a `Node` object that can contain some data and points to another `Node` object.
-So in effect creating a list of inter-connected Objects where the one Object points to the next object.
+In effect creating a list of inter-connected Objects where the one Object points to the next object.

 Let's try it out: